Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Results

 In Figure \ref{fig:lightcurves}, we show the \textit{Swift}/XRT and BAT X-ray light curves, as well as the VLA and VLBA radio light curves first recorded by \cite{2010ApJ...716L.109M..MJ}.
 The hard X-ray flux peaks first during the outburst as typically observed in Aql X-1 \citep{2003ApJ...589L..33Y}, around MJD 55150.
 The hard X-ray flux then decays as the soft X-ray flux rises at around MJD 55153.
 As noted by \cite{2010ApJ...716L.109M..MJ}, radio emission is first detected by the VLA during the softening of the X-ray spectrum.
 The radio emission then decays. \cite{2010ApJ...716L.109M..MJ} note the source transitions from the hard to the intermediate state around MJD 55151, and from the intermediate to the soft state around MJD 55155, based on the \textit{RXTE} observations.
 Finally, the soft X-ray emission peaks around MJD 55161. \cite{2010ApJ...716L.109M..MJ} describe a second increase in radio emission once the spectrum hardens again around MJD 55179.
 However, the additional radio data and the BAT data after MJD 55164 are excluded from this analysis, as there are no available XRT observations to match the radio emission from the second rise due to Sun constraints.

 The aim of this study is to determine the radio/X-ray coupling during this outburst for individual X-ray spectral components.
 We show the corresponding pairing of observations in Table \ref{tab:observations}, where observations listed with $X$ and $R$ indicate \textit{Swift} X-ray and \text{VL(B)A} radio observations, respectively.
 R13 is the only radio observation which was measured within one day of two X-ray observations, but could not be distinctly matched to either: the separation from both XRT observations is approximately equal.
-Therefore, observation R13 is excluded from the initial analysis.
-We return to this data point in Section \ref{sec:discussion}.
+Moreover, we find that matching R13 to either X12 or X13 does not significantly impact our results or conclusions in the rest of this work.
+Therefore, observation R13 is excluded from the analysis.
+As a second test of the effect of sampling, we decided to combine \textit{Swift}/XRT spectra to better match the VLA observations in time.
+We have combined observations X3 and X4 to match R5, X5, X6 and X7 to match R6, X8 and X9 to match R9, and X12, X13, X14 and X15 to match R15.
+However, this provided no additional insights for this work.